-One of the first steps in open pit mine design is the pit optimization analysis.
-Pit optimization is used to define the most profitable pit shell (or nested pit shells) for a given set of economic parameters.
-The economic parameters include the metal prices, process recoveries, and operating costs.
-Normally when optimization is done, a range of metal prices or revenue factors is used to develop a series of nested shells to understand how the mine will expand or shrink with increasing or decreasing metal prices.
+One of the first steps in an open pit design is the pit optimization analysis.
+Pit optimization is used to define the most profitable pit shell for a given set of economic parameters.
+The economic parameters include the metal prices, processing recoveries, and site operating costs.
+Normally when optimization is done, a range of metal prices or Revenue Factors (“RF”) is used to develop a series of nested shells to understand how the pit will expand or contract with increasing or decreasing metal prices.

-Once optimization is complete, mine engineers will design the pit with benches and ramps.
-The design should mimic the optimized shell as closely as possible.
+Once the optimization step is complete, mining engineers will then design the pit inside that shell, introducing benches and ramps.
+The pit design should mimic the selected optimized shell as closely as possible.

-The pit design may or may not resemble the original shell depending on the slope angles used in the original optimization and where the haul ramps are located.
-Hence the ore and waste tonnages mined may be different that the tonnages defined by the optimizer.
+The pit design may (or may not) closely replicate the optimization shell depending on the slope angles used in the optimization and where the haul ramps are located in the design.

 Various experts in pit optimization will use approaches of differing complexity.
-Some may apply variable mining costs with pit depth; apply variable recoveries link to head grade; apply variable pit slopes; etc. One can make the pit optimization step as simple or detailed as one wants it.
+Some may apply variable mining costs with pit depth; apply variable process recoveries linked to head grade; apply variable pit slopes by sector or depth, apply dilution and ore losses; etc. One can make the pit optimization step as simple or detailed as one wants it.

 The question is whether detailed pit optimization is warranted.
-My view is that overly detailed pit optimization is not required, other than if someone wants to test the impacts of parameter sensitivity.
+My view is that overly detailed pit optimization is not required, other than if one wants to test parameter sensitivity on the resulting pit size and shape.
+There are just too many uncertainties in the parameters being used in optimization.

-Pit Optimization Has Many Uncertainties
+Open Pit Optimization Uncertainties

-Some of the many uncertainties involved in the optimization process are listed below:
+Some of the uncertainties involved in the optimization approach are listed below:

 -